invoke-ai/InvokeAI/docs/installation/INSTALL_DOCKER.md

 started** and the output dir set to the Docker volume you created earlier.

 If you're **directly on macOS follow these startup instructions**.
-With the Conda environment activated (`conda activate ldm`), run the interactive interface that combines the functionality of the original scripts `txt2img` and `img2img`:
+With the Conda environment activated (`conda activate invokeai`), run the interactive interface that combines the functionality of the original scripts `txt2img` and `img2img`:
 Use the more accurate but VRAM-intensive full precision math because